NetCoreTemplates/razor-ssg/MyApp/_posts/2023-02-01_javascript.md

 </div>
 ```

 Which is used to reduce UI yankiness from showing server rendered content before JS components have loaded.

 ### @servicestack/vue Library

 [@servicestack/vue](https://docs.servicestack.net/vue/) is our cornerstone library for enabling a highly productive
 Vue.js development model across our [Vue Tailwind Project templates](https://docs.servicestack.net/templates-vue) which
 we'll continue to significantly invest in to unlock even greater productivity benefits in all Vue Tailwind Apps.

 In addition to a variety of high-productive components, it also contains a core library of functionality
 underpinning the Vue Components that most Web Apps should also find useful:

-<div data-component="VueComponentLibrary" class="mt-4"></div>
+<vue-component-library class="mt-4"></vue-component-library>